awsdocs/amazon-s3-developer-guide/doc_source/crr-change-owner.md

 ## Granting Amazon S3 Permission to Change Replica Ownership<a name="repl-ownership-add-role-permission"></a>

-Grant Amazon S3 permissions to change replica ownership by adding permission for the `s3:ObjectOwnerOverrideToBucketOwner` action in the permission policy associated with the IAM role\.
+Grant Amazon S3 permissions to change replica ownership by adding permission for the `s3:ObjectOwnerOverrideToBucketOwner` action in the permissions policy associated with the IAM role\.
 This is the IAM role that you specified in the replication configuration that allows Amazon S3 to assume and replicate objects on your behalf\.

 ```
 ...